 Designated motorcycle parking can be found in lots A, C, F, and J. The enlarged spaces are designed to be shared by two or more motorcycles.

 The Department of Public Safety issues citations for traffic and parking violations.
-High-speed driving, reckless driving, and failure to yield to pedestrians may result in revocation of operating privileges on campus in addition to a fine of $150.
+High-speed driving, reckless driving, and failure to yield to pedestrians may result in revocation of operating privileges on campus in addition to a fine of up to $150.

 The maximum speed limit on campus is 15 MPH.
 Pedestrians have the right-of-way at all times.

 There are more than 2,100 open and shared spaces available on the HCC campus.
 At key times each day, traffic and congestion on campus reach a peak.
 These times usually coincide with the starting and ending times of classes between 8:00 a.m. and 2:30 p.m. and between 6:00 p.m. and 7:30 p.m.
 Students planning to arrive for classes at these times should allow at least 30 minutes for locating a parking space and walking to their classrooms.

 To avoid congestion, parking in the T, J North, or W lot and walking to the desired location is suggested.

 Save gas, bike to classes!
 Bike racks are now available in the following locations:

 Visitors are invited to park in any undesignated parking space.
 Vehicles parked in designated parking spaces (disability, employee, etc.) without displaying valid permits will be ticketed.